Quinn Fabray: Season 1

-Quinn is introduced as the leader of the cheerleading squad (The Cheerios) at William McKinley High School, coached by Sue Sylvester (Jane Lynch).
+Quinn is introduced as the captain of the cheerleading squad (The Cheerios) at William McKinley High School, coached by Sue Sylvester (Jane Lynch).
 She comes from a conservative Christian family, and is president of the celibacy club.
 When her boyfriend Finn Hudson (Cory Monteith) joins the glee club, New Directions, Quinn worries about his interaction with the group's star, Rachel Berry (Lea Michele), and joins New Directions herself along with her fellow Cheerios Santana Lopez (Naya Rivera) and Brittany Pierce (Heather Morris).
 Sue then enlists the three of them to help her destroy the glee club from the inside.

 Upon discovering that she is pregnant, Quinn convinces Finn that he is the father, despite the fact that they never actually had sex.
 Quinn claims that Finn had prematurely ejaculated into her while they were making out in a hot tub.
 The real father is Finn's best friend Noah "Puck" Puckerman (Mark Salling); he offers to support Quinn and the baby, but she rejects him, saying he is too irresponsible to care for a child.
 Quinn decides to put the baby up for adoption, and agrees to give it to Terri Schuester (Jessalyn Gilsig), the wife of glee club director Will Schuester (Matthew Morrison), who is faking a pregnancy.
 When news of her pregnancy is revealed to the school, Quinn is cut from the cheerleading squad and her popularity declines.
 Her parents kick her out of their house, and she moves in with Finn and his mother.
 She begins to reconsider giving up the baby, and gives Puck a chance to prove himself, but he is not reliable so she returns to her plan of giving the baby to Terri.
 Quinn blackmails Sue into letting her rejoin the Cheerios, but ultimately decides against it, preferring to remain with the glee club, where she feels accepted.

 Finn learns the truth about the baby's paternity from Rachel, and breaks up with Quinn.
 Puck again offers to support her, but she turns him down and tells him that she wants to handle the pregnancy by herself.
 She moves in with Puck's family, but after forming a friendship with fellow New Directions member Mercedes Jones (Amber Riley), Quinn lives with her family instead.
 She gives birth to a daughter, named Beth by Puck, who is adopted by Shelby Corcoran (Idina Menzel), coach of rival glee club Vocal Adrenaline and Rachel's biological mother.

 Having a main character on a popular show with a teen pregnancy storyline turned the phenomenon into a trend in 2010, with other programs and products following.